cophi-wue/llms_read_hoelderlin/README.md

 `pip install -r requirements.txt`
 You also need api keys from OpenAI, Anthropic and Google to replicate the research!

-## For orientation: The structure of the repository and the system of the probing experiments
+## The structure of the repository

 The probing experiments in this paper have four levels of order.

+### I) Interpretive Tasks

-### I) For the first dimension, we divide the experiments into nine different types of interpretation tasks, each of which corresponds to a Jupyter notebook (NB) in this repository.
+For the first dimension, we divide the experiments into nine different types of interpretation tasks, each of which corresponds to a Jupyter notebook (NB) in this repository.
 These tasks include:

 `01_metrics.ipynb`